kayanerobach/kayanerobach.github.io/_posts/2024-04-02-flexible-record-linkage.md

 $$
 G^B
 $$
-), and ultimately derive a linkage estimate
+) embedded in the data generation process, and ultimately derive a linkage estimate
 $$
 \Delta.
 $$